 Working conditions in Thailand

 Salaries in Thailand vary depending on the type of position that is occupied and on whether the company pays the employer as an expat or as a local worker.
 The normal working hours are eight hours a day, with seven hours a day if the work is physically challenging.
-Workers have a minimum 13 paid public holidays every year.
-A worker who has been employed for minimum one year must be given at least six days paid yearly leave per year.
-Pregnant women have the right of a maternity leave of at least 90 days.
+Workers have a minimum of 13 paid public holidays every year.
+A worker who has been employed for a minimum of one year must be given at least six days of paid yearly leave per year.
+Pregnant women have the right of maternity leave of at least 90 days.

 If you are interested in opening a company in Thailand and hiring employees, we invite you to get in touch with our company registration agents in Thailand for guidance.